adityarc19/adityarc19/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently in my last year at my undergrad in SRM-IST, Chennai.
-- 🌱 I’m currently learning deep learning projects.
+- 🌱 I’m currently learning reinforcement learning concepts.
 - 👯 I’m looking to collaborate on any kind of data science task.
 - 🤔 I’m looking for help with advanced optimisation techniques in object detection architectures.
 - 💬 Ask me about ANYTHING.